 She had a surgery to cut the nerve in the ear which triggers her vertigo.
 The surgery solved the problem until 14 years later when she started to feel intense spinning again and that it has gotten worse than her vertigo before.
 It was the turning point of her life and this is one of the reasons why she decided to fight the condition and finally had this medical breakthrough.

 The Half Somersault Maneuver that Doctor Foster devised intends to roll out the particles from the posterior/inferior semicircular canal.
 This maneuver must be performed well and the process differs when one treats vertigo in his right or left ear.

-The maneuver should be followed as instructed in the Half Somersault Maneuver video below, to make sure that the crystals are not going to fall on the horizontal/lateral semicircular canal because this may lead to horizontal spinning (horizontal canal BPPV) which would indicate complication and will only require a different kind of maneuver.
+The maneuver should be followed as instructed in the Half Somersault Maneuver video below.
+It helps make sure that the crystals are not going to fall on the horizontal/lateral semicircular canal as this may lead to horizontal spinning (horizontal canal BPPV) which would indicate complication and will only require a different kind of maneuver.

 The half somersault, Epley, and the Semont maneuvers have been proven very effective home exercises in removing crystals from the semicircular canals.
 It is important to space the time between maneuvers so as to reduce the risk of horizontal canal BPPV.